cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_API_Code_Snippets.md

 }
 ```

-Alternatively, a z/OS user program can be launched using the credentials of the currently logged in UI user using the ZOSUIUserCredentialsManager (see previous example [here](#get-ui-creds)).
+When writing plug-ins running in a Topaz Workbench client, a z/OS user program can also be launched using the credentials of the currently logged in UI user using the ZOSUIUserCredentialsManager (see previous example [here](#get-ui-creds)).

 ## Writing/Reading User-Defined Data to/from a z/OS User Program